Token Vesting & Cliff Accounting: Recognising the Expense Over the Schedule (2026)

 | Cash-settled award | Remeasured each reporting date (different) |

-The scope and equity-vs-cash classification are settled first (see token compensation accounting and token vesting accounting); this is the recognition pattern after that.
+The scope and the equity-versus-cash classification are settled first (see token compensation accounting and token vesting accounting); what follows is the recognition pattern after that.

 Graded vesting is not one straight line

-Graded vesting (tranches vesting on a schedule — e.g. monthly after a one-year cliff) means the award is effectively several sub-awards with different service periods.
+Graded vesting (tranches vesting on a schedule, for example monthly after a one-year cliff) means the award is effectively several sub-awards with different service periods.
 Recognition is more complex than a single straight line and depends on the framework's approach to graded awards.
-The principle is unchanged — cost over the service received — but the allocation across tranches must follow the applicable standard, not an assumed flat line.
+The principle is unchanged, cost over the service received, but the allocation across tranches must follow the applicable standard rather than an assumed flat line.

 Forfeitures and leavers

-Awards that do not vest because a service condition is not met (a leaver before the cliff) generally do not result in a recognised cumulative expense for those awards, under the relevant framework's treatment of service (vesting) conditions; estimates or true-ups may apply depending on the standard and policy.
-Market vs non-market conditions are treated differently.
-The exact mechanics are framework-specific — the point: forfeiture is part of the model, not an afterthought.
+Awards that do not vest because a service condition is not met, such as a leaver before the cliff, generally do not result in a recognised cumulative expense for those awards, under the relevant framework's treatment of service (vesting) conditions.
+Estimates or true-ups may apply depending on the standard and the entity's policy, and market versus non-market conditions are treated differently.
+The exact mechanics are framework-specific; the point is that forfeiture is part of the model, not an afterthought.

 Only if in IFRS 2 scope

 All of the above assumes IFRS 2 scope.
-If the token is not the entity's equity instrument and the arrangement is not a share-based payment, it generally falls under IAS 19 as a non-cash employee benefit, recognised when the employee renders the service — a different recognition basis.
+If the token is not the entity's own equity instrument and the arrangement is not a share-based payment, it generally falls under IAS 19 as a non-cash employee benefit, recognised when the employee renders the service, which is a different recognition basis.
 Settle the IFRS 2 vs IAS 19 scope question first; this article does not apply if the answer is IAS 19.

 Practical guidance

-- Treat graded vesting as multiple sub-awards — allocate per the standard.
+- Treat graded vesting as multiple sub-awards, allocated per the standard.

-- Confirm the scope first — IFRS 2 vs IAS 19; this assumes IFRS 2.
+- Confirm the scope first (IFRS 2 versus IAS 19); this article assumes IFRS 2.

-- Document the recognition policy and confirm with your auditor.
+- Document the recognition policy and confirm it with your auditor.

-Wag3s HR tracks grant date, fair value, vesting/cliff schedule, tranches, and forfeitures, and feeds the IFRS 2-scope expense recognition (over the service period, grant-date FV not remeasured for equity-settled) with an audit trail — once the scope question is settled.
+Wag3s HR tracks the grant date, fair value, vesting and cliff schedule, tranches, and forfeitures, and feeds the IFRS 2-scope expense recognition (over the service period, with grant-date fair value not remeasured for equity-settled awards) on an audit trail, once the scope question has been settled.
+Because recognition turns on the scope determination and the precise arrangement terms, Wag3s is built to support your auditor's review of the policy, not to replace it.
 See the HR product page.

 Further reading